Rash-in/StarParseLinux/README.md

 Line 7 for Icon: replace with this.
 Then change out where it says USERNAME with your user name

-`Icon=/home/USERNAME/.StarParse/StarParse.ico`
+Line 7 = `Icon=/home/USERNAME/.StarParse/StarParse.ico`

-* The overall file will look like this but with USERNAME replaced.
+The overall file will look like this but with USERNAME replaced.
 ```
 [Desktop Entry]
 Name=StarParse